 Payments

-The Payments module covers the CNB’s innovative projects and initiatives related to the future of payments.
-These mainly include the instant payment system, its further development and efforts to promote the broad practical use of this advanced infrastructure – for example, by removing barriers or involving additional participants.
-This module also covers topics such as central bank digital currencies, which are currently the subject of widespread debate – and not only in Europe.
+The Payments module covers the CNB’s innovative projects and research related to the future of payments.
+These mainly include the development of the instant payment system and efforts to promote the broadest practical use of this advanced infrastructure – for example, by removing barriers or involving additional participants.

 Instant payments enable one-off transfers in koruna between clients of Czech banks within just a few seconds.